Cebu: Significant dates

 Translating to "Heritage Night", it is a program initiated by the Ramon Aboitiz Foundation Incorporated in 2007.
 Gabii sa Kabilin is an event that aims to help preserve Cebu's rich history, culture and heritage, by encouraging the public to visit the different museums and heritage structures of Cebu.
 For one night, all the museums and heritage structures of Cebu all open their doors for all people in order for them to learn about the history of Cebu, as well as its heritage and cultural legacy.
 Although most of the heritage locations that participate in the heritage night are from Cebu City, there are also other locations that are from the other parts of the province.
 Museo Sugbo, the provincial museum, and the National Museum of the Philippines of Cebu are among the participating museums of Gabii sa Kabilin.

+Festivals

+The Province of Cebu is known for its many festivals, in particular the Sinulog Festival.
+Most towns and barangays in Cebu have a festival.
+It is because of all these festivals that Cebu is known as a "Festival Island".

 Infrastructure

 Terminal 2 building of Mactan–Cebu International Airport.